 The Marco Polo group is not limited to R3 shareholders.
 The banks currently participating are Natwest, BNP Paribas, Commerzbank, ING, DNB, OP Financial, Bangkok Bank, SMBC, Standard Chartered Bank, and Natixis.

-Batavia is a smaller consortium compared to the others with just five banks.
-The scope seems far broader in terms of applications.
-It spans both open account trade finance and Letters of Credit, and it targets companies both big and small.
+Batavia was a smaller consortium compared to the others with just five banks.
+The consortium consolidated with we.trade.
+The scope seemed far broader in terms of applications.
+It spanned both open account trade finance and Letters of Credit, and it targets companies both big and small.

 IBM is the technology partner, and the blockchain is based on Hyperledger Fabric.
 The group ran its first live pilot in April.